spdk/spdk/doc/ftl.md

 Zone block bdev is a bdev adapter between regular `bdev` and `bdev_zone`.
 It emulates a zoned interface on top of a regular block device.

-In order to create FTL on to of a regular bdev:
+In order to create FTL on top of a regular bdev:
 1) Create regular bdev e.g. `bdev_nvme`, `bdev_null`, `bdev_malloc`
 2) Create zone block bdev on top of a regular bdev created in step 1 (user could specify zone capacity and optimal number of open zones)